tudelft3d/geo2020/potentialtopics/urbanism/index.md

 - - -

-#### Urban Heat Island Effect

 The Urban Heat Island (UHI) has grown into one of the most prominent issues of the climate change related challenges society faces.
-The term Urban Heat Island refers to the temperature difference between an urban area and it's natural or rural surroundings.
-This heating up of cities has effects on human health, wellbeeing but also on the energy use and biodiversity.
-How much acity heats up is heavily related how we construct our city, more impervious area and less green ares for example are often related to higher temperatures.
-Most of the recent research used either remot sensing or outdoor temperature measurements to assess the sizeand effects of the UHI.
-This summer 3.000 thermometers were distributed in houses and streets in Rotterdam.
-Which will allow to put the UHI research on a new level.
-Students will be working in close relation to the research team.
+The term Urban Heat Island refers to the temperature difference between an urban area and it’s natural or rural surroundings.
+This heating up of cities has effects on human health, well-being but also on the energy use and biodiversity.
+How much a city heats up is heavily related to how we construct our cities, more impervious areas and less green areas for example are often related to higher temperatures.
+Most of the recent research used remote sensing to investigate the UHI.
+The ubiquity of private sensors, allows though to understand the UHI in relation to the air –temperature better.
+This summer we distribute in cooperation with the municipality of The Hague 100 netatmo weather stations ([link](https://www.netatmo.com/en-GB/weathermap)) in order to develop a citizen network to measure the UHI in a way that covers the whole city.
+For details on the project see [here](https://hitte.weblog.tudelft.nl/).
+The research project Haagse Hitte allows us to monitor temperatures across the whole city and over a period of several years and that every 10 minutes.

-The objective of this assignment is to investigate the relation between the built environment and the urban heat island effect in the city of Rotterdam ([www.hotterdam.eu](www.hotterdam.eu)).
+The objective of this assignment is to investigate the relation between the built environment and the urban heat island effect in the city of The Hague.
+(Other cities are welcome too, if the sensor coverage is sufficient).
 The challenge lies in dealing with data from a variety of sources, remote sensing, municipality GIS as well as sensors and develop meaningful ways to inform decision makers in the field of urban planning and design but also health and climate adaptations.
 Thesis topics can deal with different aspects of this challenge like:

-  - data management, handling and modelling: How to model and visualise the temperature for the whole city based on data from 3.000 points.
+  - data management, handling and modelling: How to model and visualise the temperature for the whole city based on big data.

   - spatial analyses and spatial statistics: Investigating the relation of urban form and the temperature in open spaces as well as houses?

   - Geodesign: Development of a 3D model that allows to assess different urban design proposals according to their influence on the urban heat island.

+  - Where to place additional sensor in order to improve future monitoring.

 *Contact:* [Alexander Wandl](mailto:a.wandl@tudelft.nl) or [Franklin van der Hoeven](mailto:F.D.vanderHoeven@tudelft.nl)